 But what does this all mean for the 30% of our students who are not Catholic?
 In prayer, we are one as we give ourselves to God.
 As students pray together and lead prayer for one another the question is never asked “are you Catholic?” because it does not matter.
 However, our Catholic belief in the real presence of Jesus in Communion differs from most of our protestant brothers and sisters, the non-Catholic children are not included in receiving Communion.
 They are invited to walk in the Communion line time to receive a blessing.
 It is always inspiring to watch as even our oldest students approach the Communion ministers for a blessing.
 The non-Catholic children and their parents value this faith-filled learning environment, it is a blessing to us all – Catholic and non-Catholic, alike.

 Interested in Becoming Catholic?

 St. Margaret’s Hope is a program for school families who are interested in learning more about the Catholic Faith.
-Please contact Erin Brennan for more information.
+Please contact the parish office for more information.

 Have a question or comment about the St. Margaret of Scotland school community?
 We’d love to hear from you!